Wreck (TV series)

-Wreck (originally titled Wrecked) is a British slasher and comedy horror television series, created and written by Ryan J. Brown.
+Wreck (originally titled Wrecked) is a British comedy horror television series, created and written by Ryan J. Brown.
 It stars Oscar Kennedy as Jamie, a young man who takes a job on board a cruise ship in order to investigate the disappearance of his sister.
 It premiered on BBC Three on 9 October 2022, with all episodes airing on BBC iPlayer on the same day.
-The show was renewed for a second series in October 2022, set for a 2024 broadcast.
+The show was renewed for a second series in October 2022, and set for broadcast in 2024.
 The second series premiered on 26 March 2024.

 The series received mixed reviews from critics but proved a hit with audiences.
 In particular, the show was received favourably by the LGBTQ+ press with Attitude, Gay Times and The Queer Review featuring the series on their lists of Top LGBT TV Shows of 2022.